Enhanced weathering: Electrolytic dissolution of silicate minerals

 Where abundant electric surplus electricity is available, the electrolytic dissolution of silicate minerals has been proposed and experimentally shown.
 The process resembles the weathering of some minerals.
 In addition, hydrogen produced would be a carbon-negative.

 Cost

 In a 2020 techno-economical analysis, the cost of utilizing this method on cropland was estimated at US$80–180 per tonne of CO2.
 This is comparable with other methods of removing carbon dioxide from the atmosphere currently available (BECCS (US$100–200 per tonne of CO2)- Bio-Energy with Carbon Capture and Storage) and direct air capture and storage at large scale deployment and low-cost energy inputs (US$100–300 per tonne of CO2).
 In contrast, the cost of reforestation was estimated lower than US$100 per tonne of CO2.

 Example projects

-One example of a research project on the feasibility of enhanced weathering is the CarbFix project in Iceland.
+UNDO, a UK-based Enhanced Weathering company, spreads crushed silicate rock, such as basalt and wollastonite, on agricultural land in the United Kingdom, Canada and Australia.
+They claim to have spread more than 200,000 tonnes of crushed rock to date, which will capture over 40,000 tonnes of CO2 as their rock weathers.
+In March of 2024, they published a peer-reviewed paper in partnership with Newcastle University in PLOS ONE journal concerning the agronomic co-benefits of crushed basalt in a temperate climate.
+They are 1 of 20 XPRIZE Carbon Removal finalists, a $100 million competition hosted by the Musk Foundation.

+An Irish company named Silicate has run trials in Ireland and in 2023 is running trials in the USA near Chicago.
+Using concrete crushed down to dust it is scattered on farmland on the ratio 500 tonnes to 50 hectares, aiming to capture 100 tonnes of CO2 per annum from that area.
+Claiming it improves soil quality and crop productivity, the company sells carbon removal credits to fund the costs.
+The initial pilot funding comes from prize money awarded to the startup by the THRIVE/Shell Climate-Smart Agriculture Challenge.